 - Like to collaborate in teams to contribute to a positive, cooperative learning environment.

-- Enjoy getting dirty in the garden and working physically hard.
+- Enjoy getting dirty outdoors and working physically hard.

 - Can be counted on to work safely and independently while waiting their “turn at the wheel”.